Comic Book / Tytus, Romek i A'tomek

 It received an animated film adaptation in 2002, Tytus, Romek i A'Tomek wśród złodziei marzeń

 ("Tytus, Romek and A'Tomek Among the Wish Thieves".)
 Also had a Platform Game

 This comic provides examples of:

-- All Just a Dream: Two of the books (III and XXI) are mostly Tytus's dreams.
+- All Just a Dream: Two of the books (the newer edition of III, and XXI) are mostly Tytus's dreams.
 (Or, more accurately, near-death hallucinations as he almost suffocates/freezes.
 No, really.)

 - Art Initiates Life: One of the Tytus's origin stories; see Multiple-Choice Past for details.